azhurb/dumpstream/README.md

 ```
 python ./dumpstream -a 224.1.1.1 -p 1234 -d /save/path/ -n 24 -b 1
 ```
+Stores pieces of 1 hour duration in a directory `/save/path/` for 24 hours.

 ## License
 Licensed under the MIT license.